Bridget

 Nasturtiums will repel aphids while Poached Egg Flowers will attract hoverflies.
 The fave food of the hoverfly is aphids!
 Nasturtiums repel wooly aphids from fruit trees and chives will keep away fungal diseases.
 French Marigolds planted among your Tomatoes promote growth and repel harmful soil nematodes.

-P.S: The plant in the last pic is of course Joe-Pye Weed not Verbens bonariensis.
+P.S: The plant in the last pic is of course Joe-Pye Weed not Verbena bonariensis.